Read more on INSEAD Master, Executive as well as Open and Customised Online programmes

 Innovation is vital to sustain corporate growth.
 Yet, it too often remains an elusive goal for many companies.
 The purpose of this KMC is to explore how companies can use product, service and technological innovation to improve their competitive standing and to understand the managerial and organizational challenges that such innovation invariably generates.
 We will examine those aspects of innovation management that have the highest impact on the organization: What is a good technology strategy?
 How to develop a portfolio of innovation projects?
 How to manage the innovation process?
 While addressing these questions we will see the conflict of creativity and risk versus process and execution, which is inevitable in the industrialization of innovations.
 This course presents strategies and actions companies can adopt in order to sustain the innovation record that is required to sustain profitable growth.

-Henning Piezunka, Assistant Professor of Entrepreneurship and Family Enterprise
+Henning Piezunka, Associate Professor of Entrepreneurship and Family Enterprise

 You learn how to transform an idea into a business.
 Most INSEAD EMBAs become part of a new business venture at some point in their careers.
 They may found a venture, join a venture, or invest in a venture.
 Growing a venture and making it successful can help you reach your personal goals and to change the world.
 Failing to make it a success may set you back both personally and professionally.
 Taking this class teaches you the skills to make a new business venture a success.